aaradyax/qio-pqc-ml-model/Readme.md

-# Quantum Variational Classifier with Qiskit (PQC on Make-Moons Dataset)
+# PARAMETERIZED QUANTUM CIRCUIT AS MACHINE LEARNING MODEL (Make-Moons Dataset)

 This project implements a binary quantum classifier using a Parameterized Quantum Circuit (PQC) built with Qiskit 2.0.